-The economic impact of COVID-19 is not fully known in West Virginia.
-West Virginia State officials are optimistic that the tax collections will remain stable in the 2021-22 fiscal year.
-WVSOM's financial position is closely tied to the financial position of the State of West Virginia, and WVSOM is always at some risk that

-State appropriations will be reallocated away from higher education and WVSOM.
+Though the economic impact of COVID-19 is expected to continue in 2022-23 with employee and student outages, the school has protocols in place to minimize its impact.
+West Virginia State officials are optimistic that the tax collections will remain stable in the 2022-23 fiscal year.
+WVSOM's financial position is closely tied to the financial position of the State of West Virginia, and WVSOM is always at some risk that State appropriations will be reallocated away from higher education and WVSOM.
 The State's appropriation is important to WVSOM's financial condition.
 The appropriation is expected to remain at its current level.

 WVSOM's overall financial position continues to remain strong.
 WVSOM is well-positioned to continue to attract, recruit, and matriculate professional medical students.
-Increases in the number of applicants, non-resident students, and improvements in the physical plant, along with continued favorable ranking of the academic programs at the national level with peer schools indicate WVSOM should be able to remain competitive.
+Increases in the number of applicants and improvements in the physical plant, along with continued favorable ranking of the academic programs at the national level with peer schools indicate WVSOM should be able to remain competitive.

-For the 2021-22 academic year, the school will not increase its tuition and fees.
-WVSOM anticipates the 2021-22 fiscal year to be a difficult operational year due to continuing pandemic concerns.
+For the 2022-23 academic year, the school will not increase its tuition and fees.
+WVSOM anticipates the 2022-23 fiscal year to be a difficult operational year due to continuing pandemic concerns.
 WVSOM will continue to maintain a close watch over institutional resources to maintain WVSOM's ability to react to unknown internal and external issues.